07740 877 544 [email protected]

 With the help of my dad, Brian, we visited ten days later.

 The weather had been inconsistent with rain and partial sunshine.
-Painting onto wet stone was out of the question.
-We had to be confident of dry weather on the golf course, before scheduling our return.
+Painting onto the wet surface was out of the question.
+We had to be assured of dry weather on the golf course, before scheduling our return.

 Over two days, we made faster progress.
 We used different brushes too, which held more paint in the bristles.
 The new brushes were a game changer.

-Eventually, the stones were transformed into unique signs for the golf course.
+Eventually, the stones were transformed into unique signs across the golf course.
 Simultaneously durable, natural and legible.

 Golfers, Stuart and the team at Charleton Golf Course were delighted with the result.